Ji-Man Choi Player Props: Pirates vs. Phillies

 Ji-Man Choi At The Plate

-- Choi is hitting .191 with three doubles, six home runs and two walks.
+- Choi is batting .208 with four doubles, six home runs and two walks.

-- He has hit a long ball in 28.6% of his games this year, and 8.5% of his chances at the plate.
+- In six games this year, he has hit a long ball (27.3%, and 8% of his trips to the plate).

+- In eight games this season (36.4%), Choi has picked up an RBI, and in three of those games (13.6%) he had more than one.

-- He has scored in eight of 21 games so far this year.
+- He has scored a run in nine of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.